han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/c0ea04e7-39d3-4db9-a012-7a77a7689d89)

 - WITH Clause:
   - First, I create a common table expression (CTE) named sales_date, I use three tables: sales, menu and members.
 Then I join three tables using common identifiers product_id and customer_id.
-LEFT JOIN was used to ensure that all customers were shown in the table, not just the customers who become memers.
+LEFT JOIN was used to ensure that all customers were shown in the table, not just the customers who become members.
   - Within the CTE, the SELECT Statement selects the necessary columns, then I use CASE Statement to create a new column named member.
 For each row, if join_date < order_date then write ‘Y’, if not then write ‘N’.
 For the member_id column, it checks if on that day, the customer becomes member or not.
 If the customer becomes member on that day, then write customer_id else null.
 - Next, the main query selects all the required columns from sales_data, and creates a ranking column using DENSE_RANK().
 The ranking was specified for member, based on member_id and order by the ascending order of order_date.
 The final result was ordered by customer_id and order_date.